ChadWKirk/Portfolio/notes.md

 Project Cards

 About Me Section - different pic of me doing something, have Short Story and Long Story buttons where active is either orange or puple and non active is light grey or white

+Persuassion Section - list some reasons why they should hire you.
+Could be what you know, your metrics on projects, projects you've worked on (open source, etc. brand recognition social proof), or testimonials/reviews.

+Call To Action Section - in this case it is a contact form section since you want hiring managers to contact you.
+Also includ a phone button to call/text